-The iPad mini 6 release date looks like it will land in 2021.
+The iPad mini 6 release date looks like it will land soon.
 If you’re in the market for a new tablet, and you’re interested in a new iPad mini, there are some steps you should take before Apple makes an announcement.

-As we push into 2021 we’re hearing a lot about Apple’s plans for the year.
-We’ve heard a lot about Apple’s iPhone 13 series and we’ve also heard about some new additions to the company’s iPad lineup.
+As we push deeper into the year we’re hearing a lot about Apple’s plans for the fall.
+We’ve heard a lot about Apple’s iPhone 13 series, the Apple Watch 7, and we’ve also heard about some new additions to the company’s iPad lineup.

 Sources claim a new iPad mini 6 is in development and that it will come with several upgrades including a larger display and a new processor.

-The iPad mini 6 release date is currently up in the air with sources pointing to different launch windows.
+The iPad mini 6 release date is a bit up in the air with sources pointing to different launch windows.
 Some rumors point to a release in 2021, others in 2022.
 At this stage, most sources now believe it will launch this fall and that’s what you should expect at this point.

 Respected analyst Ming-Chi Kuo believes Apple will launch a new iPad mini in the second half of the year.

-While you might think it’s early to start preparing for the iPad mini 6 release date, taking some steps ahead of time will ensure that you’re fully prepared to buy one when Apple makes an announcement.
+With the launch inching closer, now is a great time start preparing for the iPad mini 6 release date.
+Taking some steps ahead of time will ensure that you’re fully prepared to buy one when Apple makes an announcement.

 - Track iPad mini 6 Rumors